helpermethod/connor/README.md

 # Usage

-:warning: Before deleting the offsets for a source connector, make sure to always stop the source connector first.
+:warning: Before resetting the offsets for a source connector, make sure to always stop the source connector first.